Fujifilm X-T20 vs Panasonic GX850

-Both the X-T20 and the GX850 are recent models that are part of the current product line-up.
-The GX850 replaced the earlier Panasonic GF7, while the X-T20 followed on from the Fujifilm X-T10.
+The GX850 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T20 or the Panasonic GX850 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.